stefanmaric/g/README.md

 ## Features

+* Run any go version on demand.
+* Single portable shell script that ideally lives where your go binaries live.
-* Works no matter what shell you use as long as `$GOPATH` and `$GOROOT` are exported, which are not specific to `g` but idiomatic to `go`.
+* Works no matter what shell you use as long as `$GOPATH` and `$GOROOT` are exported which...
+* ...is idiomatic to `go` and not specific to `g`.
 * No need to `source` functions in your shell config.
-* Single shell script that ideally lives where your go binaries live.
 * Downloads pre-built binaries so it is fast and...
 * ...requires no git, no mercurial, no gcc, no xcode, etc.
 * `curl` and `wget` first-class support alike.
 * Colorful UI and interactive but safe to pipe and use in automated scripts.
-* self-upgrade command to keep up-to-date
+* self-upgrade command to keep up-to-date.
+* Option to get go beta versions.
-* Get started with a single line.
+* Get started in golang with a single line using the install script.
+* The install script detects name collisions and helps you set an alternative name.

 ## Requirements